March 2017 - Vol. 11, Issue 2

 Each state has specific rules regarding the management of ABLE accounts.
 The following are examples of state-specific rules regarding withdrawals from an ABLE account:

 The launch of additional state ABLE plans in the coming months is anticipated.
-For up-to-date information, check out the ABLE National Resource Center at http://www.ablenrc.org/about/what-are-able-accounts, or a similar resource maintained by The Arc at http://www.thearc.org/what-we-do/public-policy/issues/able-program-implementation.
+For up-to-date information, check out the ABLE National Resource Center at https://www.ablenrc.org/what-is-able/what-are-able-acounts/, or a similar resource maintained by The Arc.
 States will undoubtedly learn from each other’s experiences, and the best available option for a person with special needs is likely to be a moving target.
 As always, it is important to consult with a competent special needs attorney to help families understand the benefits and drawbacks of the various ABLE programs, as well as other tools that should be considered to help secure the future of the beneficiary.